 Best Markers for Two-Sided Coloring Books

-The only bigger sized markers that I have found that don’t bleed through nicer quality paper are the Faber Castel line of Pitt Pens.
+The only bigger sized markers that I have found that don’t bleed through nicer quality paper are the Faber Castell line of Pitt Pens.
 Peta Hewitt has a tutorial video showing using them with colored pencil underneath as a protective quality but I’ve found at least in Johanna Basford, Hanna Karlzon, Millie Marotta quality coloring books you can use them without any colored pencil underneath.
 Of course, always do a test swatch in the back of the book.
 You can see in my Enchanted Forest owl coloring here that the black is clear although a bit splotchy in the bigger areas.
 Zoomed in it shows up but casually going through the book it looks great.
 I did this one with a small Pitt pen for around the tiny details and then with the Big Brush Artists Pen for the large areas.

 But of course, it is more economical to buy a pack of them and with Faber Castell, you have quite a few options.
 PITT artist pens contain pigmented India ink which is archival – acid-free + Smudge-proof and waterproof when dry!